What does it mean to be a “systems” thinker?

 Do you want to see more than the things in the room?

-Here are just three actions to transform how you approach your work, your organization, and your life from a systems perspective.
+The Waters Foundation has a great visual that explains the Habits of a Systems Thinker.
+But to get you started, here are just three actions to transform how you approach your work, your organization, and your life from a systems perspective.

 Systems Thinkers ask questions.
 Lots of questions.
 For example: How did we get to this issue?
 What happened prior?
 Has this occurred elsewhere?
 Do we know the underlying cause?